inforkgodara/inforkgodara/README.md

 * Recently launched my blog: [Blog][website]!
 * Currently learning cyber security
 * Looking to collaborate with other software developers
-* Love to mess with valurable websites
+* Love to mess with vulnerable websites
 * Goal to become a good problem solver

 ### Professional Skills